 The battery also manages the electrical devices after you turn off the engine.
 For instance, the clock on your dashboard is always on because of the battery power it receives.
 And if you wanted to turn on the headlights, radio, or passenger cabin light, you can do so without turning on the engine because of the battery.
 Therefore, the battery is a vital component of any vehicle.

-If you ever need to clean or replace the battery, then you will be required to remove it from your car.
+Car batteries don’t last forever, so when it comes time to replace your battery, you will be required to remove it from your car.
 The average car battery has a lifespan of anywhere from 2 to 5 years.
-It really depends on how often you drive your vehicle and the climate of your geographical location.
+It really depends on a number of factors including how often you drive your vehicle and the climate of your geographical location.

 Once you’re ready to actually remove the battery, it is not that difficult at all.
-In fact, you don’t even need to be an auto expert to remove a battery.
+In fact, you don’t even need to be an automotive expert to remove a battery.
 If you’re knowledgeable enough to change a tire on your car, then you’ll have the cognitive ability to change a car battery too.

-- How to Clean Corroded Car Battery Terminals
+How to Remove a Car Battery

 Car batteries are far more powerful than any ordinary battery you have ever handled before.
 There is a plethora of acid and electrical power flowing inside of a car battery.
 That is why you must be careful and diligent when you handle it.

 Here are the recommended tools for the battery removal process:

-- Two Adjustable Wrenches (or Socket Wrenches)
+- Two Adjustable Wrenches (or correct size open end wrenches)

-- Safety Glasses
+- Safety glasses

-- Zip Ties
+- Zip ties

-- Work Gloves with Insulation
+- Work gloves with insulation

 Have the car parked outside.
 There are gases which emit from the car battery and you don’t want to trap them in someplace like your garage.